 Enjoy an entertaining thrill ride & tour aboard the El Conquistador Speedboat, focusing on St. Augustine, Florida’s maritime heritage, history, landmarks, authentic stories and local marine life.
 The boat departs from downtown and is fun and exhilarating!
 The narrated ride is appropriate for people of all ages…and anyone who enjoys being on the water!
 Hold on to your hat!

 Other points of interest you might want to check out include the St. Augustine Lighthouse, The Pirate and Treasure Museum, the Potter’s Wax Museum, various putt-putt locations and much more!

-The beaches of the St. Augustine area are both secluded and unspoiled with more than 40 miles of scenic, well-preserved coastline.
+The St. Augustine area are both secluded and unspoiled with more than 40 miles of scenic, well-preserved coastline.
 They are absolutely pristine.
 There is a pier that offers fishing pole rents and downtown you can get a variety of boat ride activities.